CenturyLinkCloud/clc-adapter-orchestrate/README.md

 ### Additional Configuration

-The best way to configure you application to detect use a repository is our `@EnableOrchestrateRepositories` annotation.
+The best way to configure you application to detect a repository is our `@EnableOrchestrateRepositories` annotation.
 This annotation allows you to define the location of you repository interface classes.
 The configuration will also make these interfaces available to the application as injectable beans in the application context.

     @Configuration
     @EnableOrchestrateRepositories("path.to.my.repository.interface")